 Remove bandwidth limitations

-To remove these limitations before the end of a month, use one of the following methods to raise the monthly bandwidth limit:
+To remove these limitations, use one of the following methods to raise the monthly bandwidth limit:

 Increase the bandwidth limit for a single user in WHM's Limit Bandwidth Usage interface (Home >> Account Functions >> Limit Bandwidth Usage).